tonym128/tonym128.github.io/_posts/2018-02-22-faceoff-without-the-surgery-of-nicholas-cage-deepface-and-faceswap.markdown

 ### Faces!

-Some of the libraries used are fascinating, to have the images setup the way you need, they actually understand that in all likelyhood you're not going to have a homegenous image set of faces ready to use and provide a first step, which takes all the faces out of the photos you have, even doing some simple rotations to align them.
+Some of the libraries used are fascinating, to have the images setup the way you need, they actually understand that in all likelihood you're not going to have a homogeneous image set of faces ready to use and provide a first step, which takes all the faces out of the photos you have, even doing some simple rotations to align them.
 I will definitely be using this feature in future.

 Once I had my two face sets from an image search on my Google Photo's by Name, I pulled the faces out and cleaned out the out directories of the additional people who appeared in the photos.

 ![](/images/2018/02/Blurreed-Image-Search-opt.jpg)![](/images/2018/02/Blurreed-Image-Search-1-opt.jpg)

 This took about an hour of manual labour, but there is now a very freaky collection of 300+ photos of me and my wife in single folders.
-(The actual reccomendation is about 3000 photos, so I'm well under, this might bite me later)
+(The actual recommendation is about 3000 photos, so I'm well under, this might bite me later)

 I am imagining doing this process for multiple friends one day so I can put them in places they've never been and see if I can freak them out.
 That is probably a LOT of effort for a very minimal payoff.